 The incremental API is defined by MenhirLib.IncrementalEngine (and is also explained in the reference manual).

-Here is the source code for the latest release.
+Here are the source code releases of Menhir.
 Compiling and installing requires GNU make and OCaml (version 4.02 or later).
 Bug reports and suggestions are welcome.
 Here is a list of recent changes.

 Menhir is also available through opam.
 Once you have installed opam, just type opam install menhir.